nearprotocol/stakewars/challenges/challenge004.md

 # Stake Wars Challenge 004
-Published on: June 19 2020
+Published on: June 22 2020

 Create a warchest of staked tokens, and dynamically maintain **no more than one seat**.
 This challenge is designed to learn how to monitor the minimum stake to become a validator, and dynamically manage your staking pool.
-The achievement is to manage a reserve of tokens, the _warchest_, that you can leverage if your validator risks to be kicked out from the current set for insufficient stake.
+Your achievement will be to control a liquid reserve of tokens, the _warchest_, that you can leverage if your validator risks to be kicked out from the current set for insufficient stake.

 ## Acceptance Criteria